omarattia3143/ProxyExample/README.md

 # ProxyExample
-ProxyExample using twitchax / AspNetCore.Proxy
+ProxyExample using twitchax / AspNetCore.Proxy and .Net5

 a very simple example showing how to use AspNetCore.Proxy from twichax